nghtm/awsome-distributed-training/3.test_cases/5.DDP-PyTorch/README.md

 # DDP PyTorch
 This is an example of minimal PyTorch DDP code using a toy example to validate if your cluster to is ready to run Pytorch distributed.
+This test case is based on [this example](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html) from PyTorch.

 # 0. Preparation